 Further, while small amounts of fluoride help keep your child’s teeth healthy and cavity-free, large amounts can lead to enamel discolouration, also known as fluorosis.
 If your child ingests mouthwash containing fluoride, fluorosis could manifest as white streaks on the teeth.
 According to the ADA, children under the age of eight are at risk for developing this condition when their teeth are still forming beneath their gums.
 But once the teeth emerge, they’re no longer at risk.
 Luckily, fluorosis isn’t a disease and won’t affect your child’s health.
 Instead, it's a cosmetic condition.
 To prevent it, make sure your child doesn't use mouthwash too soon or swallow their fluoride toothpaste.

 Benefits of Mouthwash

-When your child first starts using mouthwash, it's a good idea to provide some supervision to make sure he or she doesn't accidentally swallow it.
-Start the process with a child-friendly fluoride rinse and make a game out of using it for kids around the age of seven or eight.
-Get a stopwatch and time them for about a minute, then yell "spit!" or "go!" when it's time to spit it out.
-Supervising your child in the early stages of using a mouthwash will also let you make sure that he or she is brushing and flossing before using the rinse.
+Try a timer game: If you’re looking to add some fun to this new practice, try making a game out of using it by setting a stopwatch, timing them for about a minute, then yelling "spit!" or "go!" when it's time to spit it out.
+Supervising your child in the early stages of using a mouthwash will let you make sure that they are brushing and flossing before using the rinse.